 This is a guest post by Les, author of the #72 Crew Blog

-For example, on page 95 there is a question “When will I know what hand my baby prefers?”.
-Dr. McEvoy doesn’t side step the issue or ellaborate in wasted evalutations.
+For example, on page 95, there is a question, “When will I know what hand my baby prefers?”.
+Dr. McEvoy doesn’t sidestep the issue or elaborate on wasted evaluations.
 Short and precise offerings are made here.
-She responds to this question with “Babies rearely show hand preference before six to nine months of age, and preference can vacilate later.
+She responds to this question with, “Babies rarely show hand preference before six to nine months of age, and preference can vacillate later.
 Most babies will often hold something with one hand and manipulate it with the other.
-However, babies do tend to prefer turning to the right: if they turn to the left they may be left-handed.
+However, babies tend to prefer turning to the right: if they turn to the left, they may be left-handed.
 A clear preference doesn’t emerge until age three or four years in many children.”.

 “The 24/7 Baby Doctor” book is exactly what the title implies.
-It covers every aspect of new parenting from birth to the transistion to babies first year happenings.
+It covers every aspect of new parenting from birth to the transition to babies’ first-year happenings.
 Marriage topics are discussed briefly and to the point.
-So many topics are covered and the reader will not be bored by this book.
+So many topics are covered, and the reader will not be bored by this book.
 I think all new grandparents should pick it up.
-I am one and I found this book to be so informative and really helpful regarding the pending birth of my fourth grandchild this winter.
+I am one, and I found this book to be so informative and really helpful regarding the pending birth of my fourth grandchild this winter.

-Dr. Victoria Rogers McEvoy, MD is assistant professor of pediatrics at Harvard Medical School, a senior pediatrician at Massachusetts General Hospital, and chief of pediatrics of Mass General West Medical Group.
+Dr. Victoria Rogers McEvoy, MD, is an assistant professor of pediatrics at Harvard Medical School, a senior pediatrician at Massachusetts General Hospital, and chief of pediatrics of Mass General West Medical Group.
 She lives with her family in Cambridge, Massachusetts.

 24/7 Baby Doctor is available through Amazon.com.

-I received the product mentioned in order to facilitate an honest review.
+I received the product mentioned to facilitate an honest review.
 No other compensation was received.
 The opinions are my own and were in no way influenced by the sponsor.
-Others experience may vary.
+Others’ experiences may vary.